rohankishore/Youtility/README.md

 <br>

 If you've ever tried to download YouTube videos online, I'm pretty sure that you're familiar with the above messages.
-Well, your savior(me lol) is here.
+Well, your saviour(me lol) is here.
 Meet Youtility, a YouTube downloader with NO ads or bloats, and open source :).
 With Youtility, say goodbye to enduring those pesky, dodgy ads while downloading YouTube videos.
 It's your ticket to hassle-free downloads without the BS of intrusive advertisements.

 **You can download**
 - Single videos with captions file